starboundstitch/grund-pump-control/readme.md

 On the home screen, click `Operating Mode` and set it to `Normal`.
 This should allow the pump to change based on the set values.

+## Using the Program

+The program is a simple python terminal program.
+You enter in a number between 1 and 7, and the program will set the pump to the setpoint corresponding to that number.

+> [!WARNING]
+> If you enter a number too fast after starting the program, it will not read that input.
+It will read all subsequent inputs however.